Puspak29/book-venue/README.md

 # BookVenue

-It is a Venue booking website build with Next.js(React), Appwrite, Tailwind CSS. (currently working)
+It is a Venue booking website build with Next.js(React), Appwrite, Tailwind CSS.

+:exclamation: **Note:** Currently working

 ## Features